-How to Prepare for transferring to the UW Department of Psychology
+Preparing to Transfer to the UW Psychology Department

 Thank you for your interest in the UW Psychology Department.
-The information on this website will give you better understanding of what it takes to become a psychology major after you transfer to the UW.
-We could not cover everything a transfer student should know, so please feel free to contact us at any time with your questions.
+The information on this website will provide a better understanding of what it takes to become a psychology major after transferring to the UW.
+While we have covered many important aspects, we may not have addressed everything a transfer student should know, so please feel free to contact us with any questions.

 Handouts: